jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 NetScaler (formerly Citrix) application delivery controller (ADC) and NetScaler Gateway.
 CISA advised that one NetScaler vulnerability had been exploited to breach the network of a U.S. critical infrastructure organization in June.
-On August 2, we learned that 640 NetScaler servers had been backdoored by an unidentified TA and a China Chopper web shell installed.Multiple sources reported a decline in ransomware attacks in the range of 20%33%.
+On August 2, we learned that 640 NetScaler servers had been backdoored by an unidentified TA and a China Chopper web shell installed.
+August
+Multiple sources reported a decline in ransomware attacks in the range of 20%33%.
 An ongoing espionage campaign targeting dozens of organizations in Taiwan was discovered.
 Researchers attributed the activity to a new Chinese APT group labeled Flax Typhoon.
 The threat group minimizes the use of custom malware and instead uses legitimate tools found in victims operating systems to conduct its espionage operations